10+ meaningful gifts to give a bereaved parent

 4. I love receiving personalized gifts, like this gold necklace from Mint and Birch pictured below.
 I have another one with her name on it, but Jessica also creates moon phase necklaces, so if you know the date and time of the child’s birthday and passing, or perhaps any other special dates, this makes for a darling gift.
 You could also do a birth date, or a stock Forever Mama necklace.

-5. Another great jewellery option is keepsake jewellery, made with hair, crushed flowers, ashes, or breastmilk.
+5. Another great jewellery option is keepsake jewellery, made with stop hairloss meds, crushed flowers, ashes, or breastmilk.
 Perhaps you could take care of the details and offer to purchase a piece for your friend made with a memorial item of her choice.
 I’ve had a locket made from Florence’s ashes and crushed marigolds that I wore at her funeral from North Faun (Canada).
 A very small amount of ashes or other product is used.
 Another option is Sacred Legacy Arts (USA) who offers a wide array of designs and styles or Baby Bee Hummingbirds (Australia).
 Baby Bee Hummingbirds offers DIY kits.
 I was sent a DIY ring kit from her.
 This is a great option to give your friend creativity liberty, but if it’s early in the grief journey, I would suggest someone else make it for her, as projects like this can be potentially draining.

 The Giving Keys also offers custom keys so you can include the child’s name on the key.
 My husband and I were gifted a key each, his with her first name and mine other with her middle name.
 I know my husband likes to wear his on special occasions, because it’s not too feminine.
 This is a great option for men.